Norwich Public Utilities Board of Commissioners & Sewer Authority By-Laws

 - Board meetings adhere to Robert’s Rules of Order.

-- The Board chooses two representatives and alternates from the Board sit on the Connecticut Municipal Electrical Energy Cooperative (CMEEC) Board of Directors.
+- The Board chooses one employee representative and one alternate from the Board to sit on the Connecticut Municipal Electrical Energy Cooperative (CMEEC) Board of Directors and appoints the General Manager and a staff member alternate.

 - The Board chooses a spokesperson to address all Board matters with the public and the media.

-- The Finance and Audit Committee is a standing committee of the Board responsible for ensuring proper annual audits and budgeting.
+- The Finance and Audit Subcommittee is a standing committee of the Board.
+This subcommittee is responsible for ensuring proper rate making, budgets and audits and reports to the full Board.

 - Board meetings are conducted in an efficient manner and focus on long term policy and strategy.

-- New Board members are given an orientation to the board by other commissioners, receive a copy of the Norwich Public Utilities Board of Commissioners and Sewer Authority By-Laws and are given a tour of NPU facilities by the General Manager.
+- New Board members are given an orientation to the Board by other commissioners, receive a copy of the Norwich Public Utilities Board of Commissioners and Sewer Authority By-Laws and Chapter XII of the Norwich City Charter, and are given an orientation of NPU facilities by the General Manager.

 - Board members are reimbursed expenses for conferences and travel.